Skip to main content

 Ambitious parent support group

-The online ‘Ambitious parent support group’ is exclusively for parents and carers from our education services and is run by our learner and family support team.
+The online ‘Ambitious parent support group’ is exclusively for parents and carers from our education services and is run by our Learner and Family Services Team.
 The group meets online once a month giving you the chance to hear from contributors and experts, as well as connect with like-minded parents and carers.